-We get it, kids: social media is here to stay, and no matter how many times we claim ‘in our day we had to speak to each other in person to make arrangements’, we know that apps for teens aren’t going away anytime soon.
+We get it, kids: social media is here to stay, and no matter how many times we claim “In our day, we had to speak to each other in person to make arrangements”, we know that apps for teens aren’t going away anytime soon.
 Or ever.
-Which is why we are trying to get on board… So with a little (okay, a lot) of help from the millennial in the team, and the odd helpful grunt from our own awkward teenager, we’ve come up with a guide for parents on the apps that the teens of Singapore are using right now, and what we need to know about them.
-Over to you, Sheralyn…
+Especially when we’re all self-isolating in our own homes during this circuit breaker!
+And that’s why we’re trying to get on board with apps.
+So with the odd helpful grunt from our own awkward teenagers, we’ve come up with a guide for parents on the apps teens use in Singapore right now, and what we need to know about them.

-Before we jump into the weird and wacky world of social media apps, there are a few things to note: these apps were made for adults by adults, so neither the apps nor the content creators will ever be held responsible for the content teens create or view.
-(In other words, if the teenagers get up to no good and start sending inappropriate selfies, it’s not Facebook’s fault).
+Before we jump into the weird and wacky world of social media apps teens use, there are a few things to note: these apps were made for adults by adults, so neither the apps nor the content creators will ever be held responsible for the content teens create or view.
+(In other words, if the teenagers get up to no good and start sending inappropriate selfies, it’s not Facebook’s fault.)

-To say there’s any one app that teens use predominantly, and therefore making it easy for parents to keep an eye on (code talk for spy on), is, I’m afraid, not the case.
-Teenagers are a fickle lot, and in the world of social media they tend to flock to whatever app their friends, or the popular influencers, are using.
-It’s an app eat app world out there and the watchful eye of parents is just another factor… Welcome to the new millennium, mums and dads!
+To say there’s any one app that teens use predominantly, and therefore making it easy for parents to keep an eye on (code talk for spy on), is not the case.
+Teenagers are a fickle lot, and in the world of social media, they tend to flock to whatever app their friends, or the popular influencers, are using.
+It’s an app-eat-app world out there and the watchful eyes of parents is just another factor… Good luck, mums and dads!

 Instagram is an image-based app that allows users to upload photos or videos and comment on or like other people’s content.
-It seems to have incorporated some Snapchat type functions of late, namely the Stories function where users can upload videos for 24 hours before they disappear into the internet void.
+Its Stories function allows users to upload videos for 24-hours before they disappear into the internet void.
 It also allows people to live stream to their followers and send direct messages.

-Currently the world’s most popular microblogging tool for sending ‘tweets’ of no more than 140 characters long (though it might soon become 280), Twitter is used for everything from sharing personal status updates to carrying out social and scientific discussions, and even for social media reporting.
-Celebrities and politicians can mingle among the masses and we get their hot take on what shampoo to use or get to go all judgey pants on them based on how much sugar they put in their coffee.
-There’s also a private messaging function, though I’ve found it lags on mobile.
+Currently the world’s most popular microblogging tool for sending ‘tweets’ of no more than 280 characters long, Twitter is used for everything from sharing personal status updates to carrying out social and scientific discussions, and even for social media reporting.
+Celebrities and politicians can mingle among the masses and we get their hot take on what shampoo to use or get to go all judgy pants on them based on how much sugar they put in their coffee.
+There’s also a private messaging function.
 Fun fact: it’s the number one most used social media app in Japan.
-(Note from Tracy: I created a Twitter account years ago but continue to have a complete mental block when it comes to using it.
-I plain ol‘ don’t get it.
-Somebody please teach me…)

 We Heart It